Olympus E-M10 II vs Sony A5000

 It is notable that the E-M10 II has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-M10 II and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the E-M10 II and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 II and A5000 can be found, respectively, in the Olympus E-M10 II Manual (free pdf) or the online Sony A5000 Manual.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 II and the Sony A5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.